 14-16 Why do people abuse children?

 Adults who abuse children were often abused themselves as children.
 Child abuse is usually a family problem.
 Poverty, inadequate family and social support, alcoholism, unemployment and mental illness are risk factors for child abuse.

 Child abusers were often abused themselves as children.

 Physical abuse usually involves a stressed parent or caregiver, a vulnerable child, and a precipitating crisis.

-Sexual abuse usually occurs when there is inadequate supervision of a child and involves seduction, bribes, threats or force.
+Sexual abuse usually occurs when there is inadequate supervision of a child and involves bribes, threats or force.

 14-17 What should you do if you think a child is being abused?

 Abuse is best managed by a multi-disciplinary team who have experience with caring for abused children.
 Always be kind and gentle with the child, and handle the parents with support and understanding.
-Be non-judgemental and non-threatening as being accused of child abuse is always emotionally threatening.
+Be non-judgmental and non-threatening as being accused of child abuse is always emotionally threatening.
 Stay calm and do not become aggressive with the parents.
 It is often very difficult to tell with certainty whether a child is or is not being abused.

 - A careful history from the child and family is important.
 Children rarely lie about abuse.